Thank you for considering our associate degree nursing (ADN) program! We are excited to help you achieve your dream of becoming a nurse.

 Ready to apply for the ADN program?
 We’ll break it down for you.

-- Complete the ADN program application and submit all required documents to the ADN office during the application period.
+- Complete the ADN program application packet and upload all required documents to the online ADN Program Application.
 The program accepts applicants twice a year.
 Applications and due dates are below.

 - Have questions or want help with the process?
 Educational planners can help!
 Call 281-998-6350 ext.
 1014 or 2317 to schedule an appointment.
 Or visit www.sanjac.edu/connect-virtually.